Statutory Relationships and Sex Education (RSE) and Health Education

 In June 2019 the DfE published the final guidance on relationships education (primary) relationships and sex education (secondary) and health education (primary and secondary).

-The new curriculum will be mandatory from September 2020, although schools are encouraged to adopt the new curriculum early from September 2019.
+The new curriculum will be mandatory from September 2020, although schools have been encouraged to adopt the new curriculum early from September 2019.

 A number of Wiltshire schools committed to doing this by joining the DfE's RHSE early adopter school programme during 2019.

-There are 2 local events during April and May 2020 to help Wiltshire schools share learning from this work.
+The 2 local events during April and May 2020 to help Wiltshire schools share learning from this work have been cancelled, but will be rescheduled online soon.

 There are some useful tools from the Sex Education Forum to help schools prepare for the statutory elements of RSE including the following: